 The Slang Journal Collection is a compilation of words, sayings, and abbreviations collected by English 2271 students since autumn 2011, as well as one Mosaic high school student's 50-term contribution in SP17.
 There are currently 1840 entries.
-The master list is an Excel file that includes the following information, each in separate columns:
+The motherr list is an Excel file that includes the following information, each in separate columns:

 - preceding utterance